David Azerrad devotes his time and research at The Heritage Foundation to increasing public understanding of America’s founding principles.

-As director of The Heritage Foundation’s B. Kenneth Simon Center for Principles and Politics, he teaches the tenets of the American political tradition to policymakers, political leaders and the public at large, while connecting our founding principles to the thorny questions of the day.
+As director of the B. Kenneth Simon Center for Principles and Politics, Azerrad teaches the tenets of the American political tradition to policymakers, political leaders and the public, while connecting the nation’s first principles to the thorny questions of the day.

 Before joining Heritage in 2010, he spent two years at the American Council of Trustees and Alumni promoting civic literacy and working to shake up higher education.
-In 2007, he was a Publius Fellow at the Claremont Institute in California.
+In 2007, he held a Publius Fellowship at the Claremont Institute in California.

 A native of Montreal in Canada, Azerrad received his master of arts degree in political science from Carleton University in Ottawa.
 He also holds a bachelor’s degree in journalism and political science from Concordia University in Montreal.
-He currently resides in Washington, D.C.